-We have worked with the Rainforest Alliance since 2008, and 100% of the tea and Lavazza coffee served comes from Rainforest Alliance-certified farms.
+We have worked with the Rainforest Alliance since 2008.
+The Tetley tea and Lavazza coffee served comes from Rainforest Alliance-certified farms.
 In 2010, we were awarded the Sustainable Standard-Setter Award, by the Rainforest Alliance, for ongoing dedication, innovation and leadership in environmental conservation.

 We support brewers of all sizes, across the UK and Ireland, so that our customers can enjoy a diverse range of real ales.
-We support over 400 UK brewers, delivering over 5,000 different ales through real-ale festivals, exhibitions, meet-the-brewer events and the promotion and stocking of their beers.
-We aim for every pub to have at least four ales available at all times, including those locally sourced.
+We support over 350 UK brewers, delivering over 4,000 ales through real-ale festivals, exhibitions, meet-the-brewer events and the promotion and stocking of their beers.
+We aim for every pub to have at least four ales available, at all times, including those locally sourced.

 We carry out our business honestly and with respect for the rights and interests of those involved.
 We endeavour to ensure that relations with suppliers and business partners are fair and mutually beneficial.

 Employees are not permitted to accept bribes or enticements of any kind, including gifts or hospitality.